-Apple begins pushing iOS 6.0.1 update, keyboard bug fix and improved Wi-Fi reliability includedAlex Wagner - Deputy Managing Editor, News Desk
+Apple begins pushing iOS 6.0.1 update, keyboard bug fix and improved Wi-Fi reliability includedAlex Wagner - Editorial Director of News and Content

 Apple today released an update to iOS 6.0.1, a little over a week after rumors about the update began swirling.
 As previous reports claimed, the update includes a for the that would cause horizontal lines to appear on the keyboard and an improvement to the reliability of the iPhone 5 and fifth generation iPod touch when connected to an encrypted WPA2 Wi-Fi network.
 There are several other bug fixes and tweaks included as well: